glance-/bootstrap-docker-builds/README.md

   # Arguments are env.name|env.python_module env.python_source_directory
   - python
   # Will build and push a docker image to docker.sunet.se
-  # Expects the Dockerfile to be in the project root
+  # Expects the Dockerfile to be in the project root, can be change by setting docker_context_dir
   # If managed_scripts docker_build_prep.sh and/or docker_tag.sh is set those will be used
   - docker
 ```